Trimonnu/AutoTerms/README.md

 # Auto Terminals
 A [ChatTriggers](https://chattriggers.com/) module.

-All it does it do terminals for you <br>
+All it does it do terminals for you (these wont ban you in 10 seconds unlike odinclient and oringoclient) <br>
 Reccomennded settings are-<br>
 First Click- 325<br>
 Click Delay- 150<br>